Stockman-Jr/Creative-Spark/README.md

   * The header image was sourced from a free stock photo platforms, as well as the featured images used for testing in the challenge cards.

   * The main purpose of this site is for users to upload their own art, so the art displayed on the site now are only meant for testing purposes, they are not created or owned by me.
-  The images used in posts for the purpose of testing and showcasing the site are all found on pinterest and created by talented artist.
-A link will be provided to a pinterest board in the credits section, containing all these images used.
+  The images used in posts for the purpose of testing and showcasing the site are all found on pinterest and created by talented artists.
+A link will be provided to a pinterest board in the credits section, containing all the images used.

 ### Responsive Design
  * The responsiveness of the site was achieved through the use of bootstrap and media queries.